bussidn/PrgrammersAreTheWorstReaders/README.md

 If you've reach this part, I hope you are convinced that the code should be clear.
 But maybe you think that your code is fine.
 Ok I don't know you personnaly but, if you were never interested in the clean code question, I will bet that there is room for improvment.

-And that's fine, first because every one is subject to improvment and second because we're here to provide some insights.
+But First, I would like to express the primary rule I try to follow when thinking in term of readability :

 => We should communicate intent

 It may be the most non-negociable rule about readability.
 Yet, we often fail to comply.
 It may also be the hardest to follow.

-We will explore some few biases that we're all facing while writing code that prevent us from improving ourselves.
+We will explore some few biases that we're all facing while writing code that prevent us from improving ourselves and making our intent clear.

 ### We don't think long term